paulisturm/Local-Open-Mics/README.md

 ____________

-This fullstack MERN app lets users to register an account and login and send our messages/thoughts .This fullstack MERN app allows a group to create a trip and add it to both the user's and all the guests' calendars, update the details of a trip, and delete a trip.
-So it Creates, Reads, Updates, and Deletes the data from the Mongo database.
+This fullstack MERN app lets users to register an account and login and send our messages/thoughts.
 The app was created with Mongo, Express, React, and Node.
 Cleveland Open Mics is deployed on Heroku.
 See the links below.

 - - - -